JacoZwarts/jacozwarts.github.io/_posts/2024-09-28-Hack-The-Box-Cross-Site-Scripting.md

 ## Q1:  What is the value of the 'flag' cookie?

-In this guide, we'll walk through how to extract the 'flag' cookie during a skills assessment using the Hack The Box provided VM.
+In this guide, we'll walk through how to extract the 'flag' cookie during the XSS skills assessment using the Hack The Box provided VM.
 Let's dive in!

-#### 1. Set Up Your Environment
+#### 1. Set Up the Environment
 Start by creating a temporary directory for our script and files.
 Run the following command to create the directory:
 ```
 mkdir /tmp/tempserver